tboulet/tboulet/README.md

 ## About me

 My name is Timothé Boulet and I am a french Machine Learning Engineer specialized in Deep Learning.
 In particular, I have a lot of interest for Reinforcement Learning.
-I also worked on other DL fields such as Supervised Learning, Time Series and NLP.
+I also worked on other DL fields such as Supervised Learning, Time Series, NLP, and AI Safety & Alignment, and on other AI fields such as Game Theory/Game Playing AI, Operational Research and Search Problems/Decision Making.

 I followed various courses at CentraleSupélec (Paris) while learning by myself about these domains.
 I aim to do research on a related field in the future.